molneya/indev-level-converter/README.md

 It cannot convert worlds that are not the default size.

 #### Bugs
-Block data and height map seem to bee buggy, although they do work.
+Block data and height map seem to be buggy, although they do work.
+Weird block DVs may affect gameplay due to preserved block data in infdev 20100327.
 I have tested on indev versions 20100128 and 20100218 converting to infdev 20100327.
+You should be able play on any version using the alpha save format, although untested.